dotansimha/graphql-code-generator/website/docs/config-reference/lifecycle-hooks.md

 title: Lifecycle Hooks
 ---

-The codegen allow you to specify scripts it can run for you in certain events.
+The codegen allows specifying scripts it can run for you in certain events.

-You can specify hooks on the root level, or specify hooks on the output level (only some of them).
+You can specify hooks on the root level or specify hooks on the output level (only some of them).

-Each hook has its own arguments, and it passes it to your scripts using `argv`.
+Each hook has its arguments, and it passes them to your scripts using `argv`.

 ## How to use?